Skip to main content

 How to choose contract AI software

-• Contract review playbooks: software that checks an agreement against preferred positions, fallbacks, risk language, and review standards.
+• Contract review playbooks: tools that check an agreement against your preferred terms, backup terms, and review rules.

 • Drafting and redlining add-ins: tools that sit close to Microsoft Word and help lawyers draft, revise, explain, or negotiate contract language.

-• Enterprise contract intelligence: platforms that organize, analyze, and report on contracts across a legal or business function.
+• Company-wide contract analysis: platforms that organize, analyze, and report on contracts for legal and business teams.

-• Clause precedent checks: legal research tools that compare negotiated clauses against alternate language or market context.
+• Clause comparisons: legal research tools that compare a negotiated clause with other wording and legal context.

 • Self-serve review apps: lighter tools for faster first-pass review by lawyers, founders, operators, or small teams.

-• Cited source checks: workspaces that keep each finding tied to uploaded contract text.
-The reviewer can inspect the source before deciding what to do.
+• Cited source checks: tools that link each finding to the contract text.
+A reviewer can read the source before making a decision.

 Contract AI software compared